 - The European Union*

 *In June 2021, the European Union and the United Kingdom announced a five year suspension of retaliatory tariffs related to the WTO Large Civil Aircraft dispute with the United States.
 All tariff lines relevant to the dispute will be suspended while both parties work with the U.S. toward an agreeable resolution to the dispute.

 To assist U.S. companies in identifying those exports impacted by foreign retaliatory tariffs, the Department of Commerce’s Industry & Analysis unit has compiled the following resources:

-- Foreign Retaliation Product Matrix lists all products currently subject to foreign retaliatory measures
+- Foreign Retaliations Database is a searchable list of all products currently known to be subject to foreign retaliatory measures

 - Foreign Retaliation Timeline offers a detailed history of current foreign retaliatory measures in effect by country